josbraden/narcemu/README.md

 Type 'make' to compile the emulator.

-'make all' will comile the emulator and extra programs.
+'make all' will compile the emulator and extra programs.

 Run 'make clean' to delete binary files.